coryellenberger/objective-dash/ui/README.md

-# GRANDstack Starter - UI
+# MBO Dashboard- UI

-This directory contains a React app (bootstrapped with Create React App) that uses Apollo Client to query a GraphQL API.
+This directory contains a React app that uses Apollo Client to query a GraphQL API.

-The template app queries for a list of users from the GraphQL API and displays them in a list.

 ## Quickstart